 And then the disciples say, “Well, Rabbi, have something to eat.”

 And he said, “Well, I have food you know not of.
 I have received food.”

 And they say, “Well, I wonder where he’s hiding it.”
 So they look all around, you see.

-But not her, she comes up with her husband and the townspeople and she has told them this, she said: “Do you think this man could be the Messiah?”
+But not her.
+She comes up with her husband and the townspeople as she has told them this, she said: “Do you think this man could be the Messiah?”

 He didn’t convince her of the doctrine or anything like this.
 She just said, “He looked into my heart and he knows everything.
 And I look into his heart and I say this must be the Messiah, because the Messiah who comes will tell us everything we need to know.”

 And what she’s saying is not miraculous.
 She’s saying that she, out of her own sorrow and pain, has learned to look deep into human hearts to defend herself against ever giving her heart away again.

 And at the same time, Jesus says these few words to her and it touches her so deeply that she is saying, “Yes, he is the Messiah.”

 And so the townspeople come and they stay.
 And they stay and they invite him to stay overnight.
 And, for two days, Jesus sits with them and talks to them.

 And they, too, begin to believe, perhaps because the bearer of this truth is not somebody that’s trying to make a reputation for herself, it’s this woman, who is the disgrace of the village, has found something new and precious.